M577 command post carrier: M577A3

-In 1987 further improvements were introduced based upon Reliability Improved Selected Equipment (RISE) package fitted to the M113A3.
+In 1987, further improvements were introduced based upon the Reliability Improved Selected Equipment (RISE) package fitted to the M113A3.
 This included a yoke for steering instead of laterals (tillers), a more powerful turbocharged engine with a larger alternator increasing output from 100A to 200A, and internal spall liners for improved fragmentation protection for occupants.
 Weight increased again, and some vehicles were fitted with the larger trimvane from the M113A3 to offset the freeboard issues first encountered with the M577A2.

 Specifications and performance are as follows:

 M577A4

-The A4 is the next generation modernised version of the M577 Command Post Vehicle production version developed by BAE Systems (and in partnership with FNSS).
-Fitted with upgraded digital systems and communications suites, applique armour and external armoured fuel tanks similar to those fitted to the M113A3 on both sides of the rear ramp, freeing up more internal space.
+The A4 is the next generation modernized version of the M577 command post vehicle production version developed by BAE Systems and in partnership with FNSS.
+Fitted with upgraded digital systems and communications suites, applique armor and external armored fuel tanks similar to those fitted to the M113A3 on both sides of the rear ramp, freeing up more internal space.
 An improved version of the 6V53T turbo-diesel engine with power increased to 350 hp is installed, along with an improved '4B' version of the TX-400 automatic transmission.
 The new vehicle has a maximum capacity of seven personnel: driver, vehicle commander and up to five staff officers or system operators, and can be configured as a Fire Direction Centre Vehicle.
-Limited in numbers and used as the basis for the M577A4 Armored Treatment Vehicle.
+Limited in numbers and used as the basis for the M577A4 armored treatment vehicle.